Elizabeth Hodges Clark: Personal life

 Elizabeth Hodges Clark's private affairs are largely unknown, yet, per census records and despite ignorance regarding her exact salary, it is known that her key position at Harvard allowed her to become her family's breadwinner, supporting her widowed mother and the four children of her siblings, with enough extra to hire a pair of servants in her Garden Street home in Cambridge, MA.
 Furthermore, as a person she is described as one of unfailing intelligence and unswerving ability, with the American scientist Herbert Spencer Jennings (then a graduate student in zoology) writing home that, "Miss Clark is very bright and interesting...And as Mr. Agassiz’s secretary she has come in contact with many famous and interesting people, and is a most interesting talker."
 The money Agassiz left her in her will permitted the also described "very quiet and unassuming" Elizabeth Hodges Clark to "retire comfortably and, for the first time, to have her activities noted in the gossip pages of regional papers like the Boston Daily Globe."

 Legacy

-Despite her key role in the Harvard Museum of Comparative Zoology during one of its most important periods, Elizabeth Hodges Clark is largely absent from published records, a fact which can be partly owed to sexism given that Prof. Agassiz's successor Samuel Henshaw barred her from returning to the museum.
+Despite her key role in the Harvard Museum of Comparative Zoology during one of its most important periods, Elizabeth Hodges Clark is largely absent from published records, a fact that can be partly owed to sexism, given that Agassiz's successor Samuel Henshaw barred her from returning to the museum.
 Only the archived records and letters reveal how crucial she was to the MCZ in its early days.